MasatoMakino/release-helper/README.md

 ## Usage

 `npm version <patch|minor|major>` will create a new release branch, update the version number in the project files, and create a pull request of GitHub.
+If you enable auto merge and status check, `release` command will execute automatically.

 `npm run release` will push a tag, and create druft release of GitHub.